 This new and, in my opinion, best Elizabeth and Richard statue in town, was unveiled for the opening of The Iguana Restaurant at Casa Kimberly (the original name was Casa Kimberly).
 The life-size bronze statue titled “Elizabeth Taylor & Richard Burton” was unveiled on Nov 28, 2015, with a mariachi band playing on the bridge and drinks served to the guests followed by speeches and a fabulous dinner.

-The large statue was modeled using existing photos and measurements of Elizabeth and Richard and using live models for the pose.
-Using the Lost Wax process, silicon rubber molds, wax model, ceramic molds and bronze pouring were fabricated by Gulooch Foundry in El Pitillal, same who also made "The Washerwoman", "Andale Bernardo" and "The Fishermen" statues for Jim and Christina.
+The large statue was modelled using existing photos and measurements of Elizabeth and Richard and using live models for the pose.
+Using the Lost Wax process, silicon rubber moulds, wax model, ceramic moulds and bronze pouring were fabricated by Gulooch Foundry in El Pitillal, the same who also made “The Washerwoman“, “Andale Bernardo” and “The Fishermen” statues for Jim and Christina.

 “Elizabeth Taylor & Richard Burton” is located right by the entrance, on the way into The Iguana Restaurant & Tequila Bar on Calle Zaragoza 445 in the Gringo Gulch, downtown PV.

-Jim Demetro is a sculptor and artist from Chicago, USA, who has established an art gallery in the city, Demetro Galeria, on Lázaro Cárdenas street right by the park.
+Jim Demetro has established an art gallery in the city, Demetro Galeria, on Lázaro Cárdenas street right by the park.
 Although he began his professional life as an Engineer, in 1992 he decided to follow his passion, which was art.